 Do rules like this possibly cause people (especially unchurched people) to feel judged by a church before even stepping through the church doors?

 Are these rules creating an inviting and welcoming culture?
-We are all free to have our own opinions, but I am going to say no. I think posting rules and etiquette like this on your website will push lost and unchurched people away from EVER visiting church.
+I am going to say no. Posting rules and etiquette like this on your website might push lost and unchurched people away from EVER visiting church.
 I might be wrong, but I doubt Jesus would have cared if someone was chewing gum during one of his sermons.